fieldtensor/code-samples/README.md

 is possible to cleanly interpolate between two quaternions, and thus between two rotational states.
 This is accomplished by rotating one quaternion into the other on a four dimensional hypersphere.
-With a rotation matrix such an interpolation is impossible to do without suffering malformed rotations or a large computational burden on the FPU.
+With a rotation matrix such an interpolation is impossible without suffering malformed rotations or a large computational burden.

 The file Quat.js is my implementation of the Quaternions in JavaScript, for WebGL code.
 The mathematics in this file is not copied from textbooks or the